intel/llvm/sycl/doc/FAQ.md

 ## Using applications built with SYCL

-### Q: What happens if I run my application on machine without OpenCL?
+### Q: What happens if I run my application on a machine without OpenCL?
-**A:** If you use the default SYCL device selector (or any other selector that allows host device), then fallback to host device will take place.
+**A:** If you use the default SYCL device selector (or any other selector that allows host device), then a fallback to the host device will take place.
 Otherwise, an exception will be thrown.